LastPass $24.45 Million Data Security Incident Settlement

 When is the LastPass Settlement payout date?

-Payout dates differ between the regular cash settlement fund and the Crypto Pool fund.
-The court will hold a final approval hearing on July 14, 2026, to determine whether to approve the settlement.
+Payout dates differ between the regular cash settlement fund and the crypto pool fund.

 Non-reversionary settlement fund payments

-Regular cash settlement fund payments will be made, at the earliest, in September or October of 2026.
+The settlement administrator will issue regular cash settlement fund payments in September or October of 2026 at the earliest.

 Sources